Gcenx/homebrew-wine/README.md

 gcenx-wine-* packages don't have additional requirements unless the X11 display driver is required, otherwise all required dependencies are already included.

 ## macOS Catalan and later (Intel systems);
-32Bit support was removed however, `wine-crossover@19.0.2` was built from crossover-wine-19.0.2, this contains `wine32on64` and allows running 32Bit windows binaries.\
+32Bit support was removed however, `wine-crossover` was built from [crossover-sources-20.0.2](https://media.codeweavers.com/pub/crossover/source/crossover-sources-20.0.2.tar.gz) & `wine-crossover@19.0.2` was built from [crossover-sources-19.0.2](https://media.codeweavers.com/pub/crossover/source/crossover-sources-19.0.2.tar.gz) *plus additinal patches*, these contains `wine32on64` this allows running 32Bit windows binaries.\
 macOS Catalina 10.15.4 or later work, macOS Catalina 10.15.0 to 10.15.3 require SIP to be disabled.

 ### Apple Silicon (Rosetta2);
-You _can_ use `wine-crossover` it does function but some older titles like Diablo 2 will need to be ran via cnc-ddraw, glide or force Windowed mode, other games like Total Annihilation will require DxWnd to launch.
+While `wine-crossover` does function some older titles like Diablo 2 will need to be ran via cnc-ddraw, glide or force Windowed mode, other games like Total Annihilation will require DxWnd to launch.
 Newer titles like Fallout NV/Skyrim LE should run without issue.

 ### How to install using brew;
 First add my tap